poppdao/gochi/README.md

-# P.O.P.P Gochi Score for NFTHack
+# P.O.P.P Gotchi Score for NFTHack

-P.O.P.P (Prove of play protocol) Score is a Hackthon project that given user an accountable Score base on on-chain play activities.
+P.O.P.P (Proof of play protocol) Score is a Hackthon project that given user an accountable Score base on on-chain play activities.

 ## Setup